 With optimum glutathione levels, growing old may not necessarily mean cognitive decline.

 Glutathione depletion has a lot to do with the development of neurodegenerative disorders such as Alzheimer’s, Huntington’s, and Parkinson’s Disease.
 As the brain continuously consumes 20% of the oxygen ingested and absorbed by the body, ROS is also simultaneously generated.
-It is therefore critical that detoxification happens within the brain cells.
+It is, therefore, critical that detoxification happens within the brain cells.
 It is in this area that glutathione plays a crucial role.

 One of the characteristics of Alzheimer’s Disease is the build-up of TDP-43 protein within the nervous system.
 This can further lower GSH levels.
 Thankfully, glutathione supplementation holds promise in slowing down the progression of Alzheimer’s.
-In fact, clinical studies show that increased glutathione levels was found to improve memory in animal subjects with the disease.
+In fact, clinical studies show that increased glutathione levels were found to improve memory in animal subjects with the disease.

 Lastly, a study on Parkinson’s disease revealed that the condition involves the loss of dopamine-involving neurons in the substantia nigra part of the brain.
-In preclinical stages of Parkinson’s, that same brain region shows low glutathione levels.
+In the preclinical stages of Parkinson’s, that same brain region shows low glutathione levels.
 Therefore, scientists have come up with a drug named 3,4-dihydroxybenzalacetone which helped in the prevention of the disease by increasing levels of glutathione.

 It doesn’t help that our circadian rhythm also radically changes with age.
 Older people sleep shorter hours and spend more time in the lighter stages of sleep than in deep sleep which better rejuvenates the body.
-This is why sleep disorders like sleep apnea, fragmentation and insomnia are more prevalent in older adults.
+This is why sleep disorders like sleep apnea, fragmentation, and insomnia are more prevalent in older adults.